gfk-ba/carbon-router/README.md

     * If it's a function, it can have two (optional) parameters `data` and `region`.
 The first contains data that will be passed in the data context.
 The second is a string identifying the content region the data is for.
   * `layoutTemplate`: Same as the `contentTemplate` option, but used for the layout template.
   * `layoutData`: Same as the `contentData` option, but used for the data context that is passed to the layout template.
+  * `paramDefaults`: Object containing default values for one or more route parameters.
+Parameters with default values are optional when constructing a URL for the route, the other parameters are required.
   * `before`: Before hook function, which is called before the layout for this route is rendered.